Miljenko 'Mike' Grgich, an immigrant who put Napa Valley on the world's wine map, dies at 100

 Miljenko “Mike” Grgich, a celebrated winemaker who helped establish Napa Valley as one of the world’s premier wine-making regions, has died.
 He was 100.

-Grgich died Wednesday, according to his Rutherford, California-based winery, Grgich Hills Estate.
+Grgich died in his sleep Wednesday morning at his home in Calistoga, California, according to his winery, Grgich Hills Estate.

 Grgich was born on April 1, 1923, in Desne, Croatia.
 His father was a winemaker, and one of his earliest memories was stomping on the grapes at harvest time.
 At the age of 10, he left his village to live with his sister and further his schooling.
 His father’s parting words to him became his life’s mantra: “Every day do your best, learn something new and make a new friend.”